dovstern/langchain-to-mcp-tool-adapter/README.md

     func=multiply
 )

-# Create a FastMCP server and add the tool
+# Create a FastMCP server and add the tool with just one line
 server = FastMCP()
 add_langchain_tool_to_server(server, calculator_tool)